CorbinIvon/portfolio-webpage/README.md

 # portfolio-webpage
 This is my portfolio for myself.
-I am hosting it on Github to demonstrate my capabilities.
+I am hosting it on GitHub to demonstrate my capabilities.